mattgenious/QuickPaySharp/csharp-client-generated/csharp-client/docs/AccountApi.md

 <a name="getaccountprivatekeyformat"></a>
 # **GETAccountPrivateKeyFormat**
-> QuickPayProtocolV10PrivateKey GETAccountPrivateKeyFormat (string acceptVersion, string authorization)
+> PrivateKey GETAccountPrivateKeyFormat (string acceptVersion, string authorization)

 Gets the private key of the merchant